larryhastings/pyweek34/README.md

 But it's not all good news.
 You'll also see:

 * Monsters!
-You have to kill all of them, by shooting them.
+You have to kill all of them--and the only way is by shooting them.
 But be careful, if you touch one it'll kill you!

 * Spikes!
 If you fall on them you die!
 Well, there's one exception: if you jump up through spikes from below, you'll pass through them safely!